microsoft/MixedReality-GraphicsTools-Unity/README.md

 1. Open your Unity project and select `Window > Package Manager` from the file menu bar
 2. Click the `'+'` icon within the Package Manager and select `"Add package from git URL..."`
 ![Package Manager Add](Documentation~/Images/ReadMe/PackageManagerAdd.png)
-3. Paste `https://github.com/microsoft/MixedReality-GraphicsTools-Unity.git` into text field and click `"Add"`
+3. Paste `https://github.com/microsoft/MixedReality-GraphicsTools-Unity.git` into the text field and click `"Add"`
 ![Package Manager Paste](Documentation~/Images/ReadMe/PackageManagerPaste.png)
 4. Graphics Tools will now be installed within your Unity project as an immutable package.
 ![Package Manager Installed](Documentation~/Images/ReadMe/PackageManagerInstalled.png)